payne911/SR-ResCNN-Keras/README.md

 ![comparing](https://raw.githubusercontent.com/payne911/SR-ResCNN-Keras-/master/pictures/results4.png)

-The images used were, of course, never revealed to the network during training.
+All those images used were, of course, never revealed to the network during training.

 More examples of results can be [found here](https://github.com/payne911/SR-ResCNN-Keras-/tree/master/pictures), though there are demonstrations using older models included in there as well.

 ### Unbiased demonstration
-About the "**Warning on bias**" section, here is an actual example that came from the wild: a low-resolution image that came as is.
+About the "[**Warning on bias**](#possible-bias)" section, here is an actual example that came from the wild: a low-resolution image that came as is.

 ![input](https://raw.githubusercontent.com/payne911/SR-ResCNN-Keras-/master/input/vivitest.png)